dhis2/dhis2-core/dhis-2/dhis-web-api/src/main/resources/openapi/TrackedEntitiesExportController.md

 https://docs.dhis2.org/en/develop/using-the-api/dhis-core-version-master/metadata.html#webapi_metadata_field_filter
 for how to use it.

-NOTE: this query parameter has no validationEffect on a response in CSV!
+NOTE: this query parameter has no effect on a response in CSV!

 ### `getAttributeValueFile`